 SUMMARY

-The TrackMan 4 uses both radar and camera tracking in order to provide highly accurate swing data for you.
-It is the best of the professional launch monitors if price is not an option for you.
-If you are building yourself an at home golf simulator, the TrackMan is the best option for two reasons:
+The TrackMan 4 uses radar and camera tracking to provide highly accurate swing data for you.
+It is the best professional launch monitors if the price is not an option for you.
+If you are building yourself an at-home golf simulator, the TrackMan is the best option for two reasons:

-Unlike most of the best launch monitors on this list, the TrackMan 4 actually tracks your putts as well.
+Unlike most of the best launch monitors on this list, the TrackMan 4 also tracks your putts.

-The software incldued with this monitor is also top notch.
-In addition to simulator software, all of your club data is displayed on the bottom of the screen after every shot.
-Over 120 real life courses are included in the app, including St. Andrews, Pebble Beach, and Valderrama.
+The software included with this monitor is also top-notch.
+In addition to simulator software, all of your club data is displayed at the bottom of the screen after every shot.
+Over 120 real-life courses are included in the app, including St. Andrews, Pebble Beach, and Valderrama.

 PGA tour players like Patrick Rodgers, Claude Harmon III, and Jason Dufner are brand ambassadors for TrackMan.